AI @ Chevron

 Summary

-- Chevron has progressively integrated AI technologies from Q4 2022 through 2025, focusing on operational excellence, safety, seismic interpretation, and energy reliability, reflecting increasing adoption and AI-driven innovation.
+- Chevron has progressively integrated AI across its operations from 2022 through 2025, focusing on improving operational efficiency, safety, and environmental stewardship while expanding into AI-powered energy solutions.

 VIBE METER